 Created in the year 2000 from a disused power station, Tate Modern displays the national collection of international modern art.
 This is defined as art since 1900.
-International painting pre-1900 is found at the National Gallery, and sculpture at the Victoria & Albert Museum.
+International paintings pre-1900 can be found at the National Gallery, and sculpture at the Victoria & Albert Museum.

-The Tate collection of modern and contemporary art represents all the major movements from Fauvism on.
-It includes important masterpieces by both Picasso and Matisse and one of the world’s finest museum collections of Surrealism, including works by Dal, Ernst, Magritte and Mir.
+The Tate collection of modern and contemporary art represents all the major movements from Fauvism onwards.
+It includes important masterpieces by both Picasso and Matisse, as well as one of the world’s finest museum collections of Surrealism, including works by Dal, Ernst, Magritte and Mir.

 Entry to Tate Modern is Free to all visitors

 There is a charge for Special Exhibitions.